 This is the color you want to change your graphic to.
 You can visually select a new color from the color picker, or enter a HEX value.

-This behavior has no outputs.
+This behavior does not have any outputs.

 If your player gets hurt, you can use set color to flash a red tint on your player.
 Additionally, a great use for set color is to create dynamic UIs.
 For example, you want a UI that the user can select a color style.
 Create your entire UI using white graphics and shades (no colors), then use the Set Color to give it a unique look.